 Length: 24 pages

 115th Congress (2017–2019)

-This bill was introduced on May 15, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 15, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 “LISTEN: Cassidy Discusses Bipartisan Bill to Reduce Student Loan Debt on “Suspending the Rules” Podcast”